 Lost in all the hullabaloo over the PokerStars/Full Tilt consummation this week was a related notice from the Federal Government that it had seized the assets of Absolute Poker in exchange for dropping all civil liabilities (save for a few).

-According to papers filed in court, as Bloomberg News reported, the forfeiture includes:
+According to papers filed in court the forfeiture includes:

 - Deposited funds